sxsw/rfm/README.md

 	     :password: pass
 	     :database: custTwoFmDb

 Use the configuration setting method `config` to set configuration for specific objects, like Rfm models.
-When you pass a `:use => :subgroup` to the `config` method, you're saying use that subgroup of settings.
+When you pass a `:use => :subgroup` to the `config` method, you're saying use that subgroup of settings (on top of any existing upstream configuration).

 	   class MyModel < Rfm::Base
 	     config :use => :customer1, :layout => 'some_layout'